robot297/JAG_6_2019/grades/Lab 5 Questions.md

 ### Question 3 Read Recycling Report

-Look for a file called recyclingreport-mainstreet.txt in the Content > Labs tab of D2L.
-Drag it into the root directory of your project.
+There is a file called recycling-report-main-street.txt in the root directory of this project.

  This file contains data for a much longer street.
+Again, the house numbers correspond to array or ArrayList indexes.
-Can you read it into your program, process the data, and then display the numbers of the house(s) that recycled the most?
+ Read it into your program, analyze the data, and then display the numbers of the house(s) that recycled the most crates?

-If you haven’t already, add try-catch blocks for IOException to Question 2 and Question 3's programs.
-The try-with-resources version is recommended.
+ Make sure you use try-catch blocks for IOException.

 ### Question 4 Exception Handling

 Question: Java doesn't make you deal with possible NullPointerException, or ArrayIndexOutOfBoundsException.
 These are called unchecked exceptions.

 So, why does Java insist that you deal with IOException – a checked exception - in some way?

 Java's checked vs. unchecked exceptions are unusual and questions on this subject are common in Java job interviews!

 ### Question 5 Fix Loop with Exception Handling

 This code crashes.
 Can you add exception handling to catch the error and print a message that the LinkedList is empty?

         LinkedList languages = new LinkedList();
         languages.push("Python");